ysugimoto/grpc-graphql-gateway/README.md

 ![image](https://raw.githubusercontent.com/ysugimoto/grpc-graphql-gateway/master/misc/grpc-graphql-gateway.png)

+## Change Log

+### v0.9.1

+#### Changed middleware fucntion type

+No longer passing `context.Context` to first argument of `MiddlewareFunc`. this is because we need to pass custom metadata to gRPC.
+If you are already using your onw middleware, plase change its interface.
+To access current context, get from `http.Request` by calling `r.Context()`.

 ## Motivation

 On API development, frequently we choose some IDL, in order to manage API definitions from a file.